tutek1/DTLabs/02_Player/lab02.md

 ![](img/PlayerHands.png)

 #### Adding a backpack
-The main reason for adding a backpack is so that we can easily tell which way the player capsule is facing, which will help us debug the movement controller later on.
+The primary reason for adding a backpack is to easily tell which way the player capsule is facing, which will help us debug the movement controller later on.

 Use the same process as we did in adding the hands to add a new `BoxMesh`, scale it, and move it.